Russia moves to prosecute anti-Putin protest leader

 "Those who think they can with impunity organise riots, plan and prepare terrorist attacks and other acts that threaten the lives and health of Russians, you underestimate the Russian special services' professionalism," the statement said.

-The Kremlin appeared to be probing how far it could go in cracking down on foes, opposition lawmaker Dmitry Gudkov said.
+The Kremlin appeared to be probing how far it could go in cracking down on opponents, according to opposition lawmaker Dmitry Gudkov, another protest leader.

 "They will be taking the temperature of society.
 The repressions will continue," Interfax quoted him as saying.